RinaldoBenaccetta/anah/readme.md

 The helpers folder.

-files with .js extensions are accepted, other will be ignored.
+Files with .js extensions are accepted, others will be ignored.

 ##### layouts

 **Type** : string

 The layouts folder.
-The pages Can be markdown or HTML.
+The pages can be markdown or HTML.

-files with .md, .html and .hbs extension are accepted, other will be ignored.
+Files with .md, .html and .hbs extension are accepted, others will be ignored.

 There must at least be one layout named _default_ in the folder.